alizehiqbal/JS-Proj/README.md

 ### Day Two
-  -Garner relevant data objects and practice organizing it on the canvas
+  -Garner relevant data objects and practice organizing it on the canvas -Add search, which will highlight a specific bubble

 ### Day Three
   -Build out graphical representations of investments